 Ring-necked pheasants (Phasianus colchicus), hereafter pheasants, and pheasant hunting are a significant part of South Dakota's culture.
-Similar to the bountiful crops produced in South Dakota, pheasants are a product of our landscape.
+Like the bountiful crops produced in South Dakota, pheasants are a product of our landscape.
 The same weather that influences our everyday conversations also has a profound effect on pheasant populations.
 Pheasant populations also respond to land use and available habitat to meet their annual life cycle needs.
 As a result, much of this plan is focused on habitat development and management necessary to meet the seasonal and spatial requirements of our state bird.

-The "Ring-necked Pheasant Management Plan for South Dakota 2016-2020" provides a concise, yet comprehensive overview of topics such as public attitudes related to wildlife and habitat; pheasant introductions and distribution; pheasant ecology and management; population and harvest trends; pheasant research; pheasant economics; and issues, challenges, and opportunities facing pheasants and wildlife managers.

-This plan also identifies and provides direction with detailed goals, objectives and strategies to help maintain South Dakota as a showcase for pheasant management and the premiere destination for pheasant hunters across the nation.
-The primary goals are:
+The "Management of Ring-necked Pheasants in South Dakota" provides a concise, yet comprehensive overview of topics such as public attitudes related to wildlife and habitat; pheasant introductions and distribution; pheasant ecology and management; population and harvest trends; pheasant research; pheasant economics; and issues, challenges, and opportunities facing pheasants and wildlife managers.
+This plan also identifies and provides direction to help maintain South Dakota as a showcase for pheasant management and the premiere destination for pheasant hunters across the nation.